 Log in with your UHV account to see the list of books and other learning materials needed for your course(s).

 There are several options a student has when it comes to getting textbooks for classes.
 These include buying, renting, downloading eBooks or borrowing.
 There is not a right or wrong choice when it comes to textbooks, but you should know your options before making your selection.
 Below is a list of pros and cons to consider.
-To find out which books you need for classes, consult your course syllabi or visit the bookstore website.
+To find out which books you need for classes, consult your course syllabi or visit the Jag Station bookstore.

 Cons: This typically is the most expensive option.

 Pros: This is a cost-effective option.
 It prevents you from accumulating a library of textbooks.

 Cons: It can be expensive if you miss the deadline for sending the book back to the lender.

 Pros: eBooks download instantly to your laptop, tablet or other personal electronic devices.
 This is a cost-effective option.
 You can easily make and search for notes and highlights.

 Cons: It can be difficult on your vision.
 Buyback options are not available.
 The availability is limited.